jeremenichelli/promise-combinators/README.md

 Initially `Promise` was released with `all` and `race`, but there's a proposal for two new folks, `allSettled` and `any`, I hope this little microsite helps you exploring and understanding them better.

-Read more about the in this article.
+Read more about the new _promise combinators_ in this article.